vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 Desika has given two classical instances of surrender, selected from the Ramayana, and has illustrated how in each case, all these five components are to be understood.

 The first instance is the surrender of Trijata unto Mother Sita for obtaining protection from Sri Rama.
 Trijata urges demonesses to seek protection from Sita.
 She asks them not to speak harsh and cruel words to Sita.
 TGS Sale: :' - This is indicative of 'Pratikulya-varjanam'.
 She advise them to use kind and mild words HIGHTET As speech is the very reflection of the mind, this suggests the accessory of 'Anukulya-sankalpa'.
 'Akinchanatva' or utter helplessness is suggested by the statement 'राघवाद्धि भयं धोर TEHTI 34 Perdi' which indicates their utter helplessness.
-Supreme faith in Mother Sita, is suggested by the statement

-122

-Essence of Srimad Rahasyatraya Saram

-'HAN FET TERIT HEM Ta' - which implies that even in case Sri Rama decides to punish some one, Sita would be able to make Him pleased to save the intended person.
+Supreme faith in Mother Sita, is suggested by the statement 'HAN FET TERIT HEM Ta' - which implies that even in case Sri Rama decides to punish some one, Sita would be able to make Him pleased to save the intended person.
 Even Anjaneya mentions that Sita alone would be capable of protecting the demonesses from Sri Rama.
 This is expressing Supreme Faith in Sita, A prayer for protecting them is made in the statement 3 41914 dcet' - "may we beg of Sita to protect us".
 Thus, the five accessories of Prapatti are indicated in the words of Trijata.
 Handing over actually the atman to be protected is suggested by the word, 'Pranipatha' found in the statement 'POTUIG MET A Aer Aic45' Thus all the accessories along with the entrusting the object to be protected, arc fully indicated in this statement.
 Though the demonesses were advised like this, to surrender themselves unto Sita, they did not actually surrender to Her, but they did not refuse the proposal.
 Sita, relying on the non-refusal alone, gave her protection to all the demonesses as 'Haj mi faa:'

 In the instance of Vibhishana's surrender also, all these five accessories as well as the major factor of entrusting the burden of protection can be known from the statements made by Vibhishana.